A New Approach To Estimate The Collision Probability For Automotive Applications: What is the TTC?

-In fig. \ref{fig_collision_probability_rate_and_TTCx_low_process} the collision probability rate is plotted together with initial condition TTC-distribution and deterministic TTC for the $x$-direction for an initial position that is straight in front of the vehicle hence almost all trajectories pass through the front boundary.
-Nevertheless the collision probability rate is lower and shifted to the left of the initial condition TTC-distribution.
-Also the maximum of the probability rate as well as the initial condition TTC-distribution occurs before the deterministic TTC.
+In fig. \ref{fig_collision_probability_rate_and_TTCx_low_process} an entry intensity restricted to the $x$-direction is plotted together with a `TTC initial condition MC-histogram' and `TTC implicit function Gaussian.'
+The initial position is straight in front of the vehicle hence almost all trajectories pass through the front boundary.
+Nevertheless the entry intensity is lower and shifted to the left of the `TTC initial condition MC-histogram.'
+Also the maximum of the entry intensity occurs before the maxima of the `TTC initial condition MC-histogram' and the `TTC implicit function Gaussian.'
+In general the shapes and maxima of the `TTC initial condition MC-histogram' and `TTC implicit function Gaussian' do not match the shapes and maxima of the entry intensity.
 These differences increase as the process noise increases as can be seen in fig. \ref{fig_collision_probability_rate_and_TTCx_high_process}.
 This is due to the fact that the time of the maximum is strongly influenced by the factor $p_t( x_0 )$ in eq. \Ref{eq_front_boundary_entry_intensity_cond}; an increased level of process noise leads to a faster spreading of $p_t( x_0 )$ and hence the maximum is reached earlier.

-The above discussion shows that temporal collision characteristics are encoded by the distribution of the collision probability rate which incorporates the full geometry of the host vehicle as well as process noise during prediction.
+We have checked that the entry intensities in this section accurately match the ground truth histograms as in sec. \ref{sec_numerical_corroboration}.
+The above discussion shows that temporal collision characteristics are encoded by the distribution of the entry intensity which incorporates the full geometry of the host vehicle as well as process noise during prediction.

-A scalar quantity called {\it TTC} can then be obtained as one of the characteristic properties of this distribution such as the mode or the mean or the median, or as a property of the integrated collision probability rate, e. g. the time when the collision probability exceeds a certain threshold.
+A scalar quantity called {\it TTC} could then be obtained as one of the characteristic properties of this distribution such as the mode or the mean or the median, or as a property of the integrated collision probability rate, for example the time when the collision probability exceeds a certain threshold.